 Tree roots can also be poisoned by chemical spills.
 Fill gas or diesel tanks, clean paintbrushes, or do any equipment repair away from tree roots.
 Never rinse a cement truck or mixer near a treeâ€™s root system.

 Water trees heavily before and during the construction time period, especially in hot, dry regions.
-This will help to preserve the health of the tree.
+This will help to preserve the health of the tree from the cost of construction damage.

 The landowner, when planning construction, will first assess the trees on the property and determine which, if any, trees are expendable, and which trees must be protected.
 In a region where there are few trees, it is important to save the trees if at all possible.
 In an area where trees are plentiful, some may be sacrificed in favor of the building.